mastering black friday performance

 3. Budget and Bidding Discipline

 Black Friday isn’t one day.
-It’s seven days of micro-cycles.
+It’s seven (or even more) more days of gradual climax.

 When the market moves this fast, reports that update weekly are useless.